shinwookim/website-archive/teaching/CS0441-2231/index.md

 ## Course Description

 Welcome to **CS 0441**, **Discrete Structures for Computer Science**, for the Fall 2022 term!
-{%marginnote 'mn-satisfy' 'This course satisfies one of the Core Courses requirements for Computer Science Majors/Minors'%}

-The purpose of this course is to understand and use (abstract) discrete structures that are backbones of computer science.
-In particular, this class is meant to introduce logic, proofs, sets, relations, functions, counting, and probability, with an emphasis on applications in computer science.
-{%marginnote 'mn-preq' 'Co-Requisite: MATH 0220 or 0230 or 0235 or 0140 or 0221 or 0231 (Minimum grade C or Transfer)'%}
+The purpose of this course is to understand and use (abstract) discrete structures that are backbones of computer science. {%marginnote 'mn-satisfy' 'This course satisfies one of the Core Courses requirements for Computer Science Majors/Minors'%} In particular, this class is meant to introduce logic, proofs, sets, relations, functions, counting, and probability, with an emphasis on applications in computer science. {%marginnote 'mn-preq' 'Co-Requisite: MATH 0220 or 0230 or 0235 or 0140 or 0221 or 0231 (Minimum grade C or Transfer)'%}

 This page will provide any information for the class that I go over in recitation.
 Please check back for updates regularly, especially if you miss a recitation.

 ## Recitation Information

-_Most up-to-date information is on [Canvas](https://canvas.pitt.edu)_ {%marginnote "Accompany" "Accompanies professor **Donald Bonidie**'s lecture section `1090` which meets **Tue/Thu, 4:30–5:45pm at 5502 Sennott Square**"%}
+_Most up-to-date information is on [Canvas](https://canvas.pitt.edu)_
+**CRN:** `17064`{%marginnote "Accompany" "Accompanies professor **Donald Bonidie**'s lecture section `1090` which meets **Tue/Thu, 4:30–5:45pm at 5502 Sennott Square**"%}
-**CRN:** `17064`
 **Meets:** _Fridays 4:00 PM_ at _501 [Information Science Building](https://map.concept3d.com/?id=1315#!m/386791)_

 {% marginfigure 'mf-textbook' 'https://www.mheducation.com/cover-images/Jpeg_400-high/125967651X.jpeg' '**Course Textbook:** Kenneth H. Rosen. *Discrete Mathematics and Its Applications*, 8th Edition, McGraw Hill. **A copy of the text is required for homework.**' %}